Chinese Festivals and Holidays for the next 12 months

 Winter Solstice (Dōngzhì 冬至)

-Dongzhi marks the important point of the mid Winter solstice (December 22nd or more rarely 21st), the shortest day, and is traditionally a time for eating rice balls or dumplings after offerings have been made to the kitchen god.
+Dongzhi marks the shortest day of the year - the mid Winter solstice (December 22nd or more rarely 21st), and is traditionally a time for eating rice balls or dumplings after offerings have been made to the kitchen god.
 This festival like Qingming is tied to the sun rather than the moon.

 Dates : Sun Dec 22 2019 Mon Dec 21 2020 Tue Dec 21 2021